zacwillmington/open_house/notes.md

     - hide apartment buttons

 - Your Rails application must dynamically render on the page at least one 'has-many' relationship through JSON using JavaScript.(show appointments for each user users/show)
+    - Search page for <h2>Appointments</h2> div an if it is on page then do not update page.

 - Jquery not loading after redirect(Ajax only works after refresh)